Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Permission typically isn't necessary to metal detect beaches and lakes that are open to the public, but waterways that cross into government land are often protected and off-limits.

 Underwater metal detecting high-traffic beaches and swimming holes can produce valuable silver and gold rings, lost cameras, and coins.
 With water detecting, you need water-proof gear and a good sand scoop.
 With research too, you can find old swimming holes in local creeks and rivers.
-People swam a lot in them before public pools were around.
+A long time ago, people swam a lot in natural waterways before public pools were created.

 4. Property Owned by Friends and Family

 Do you have any close friends or family members who own property of historical significance?
 You probably wouldn't have to get permission, and you'd have a private place to go metal detecting.
 Homes from the 1800s and earlier are perfect places to find old coins.